Vibrational infrared and Raman spectra of the methanol molecule with equivariant neural-network property surfaces: Development process of the property surfaces

 \section{Development process of the property surfaces}

-To obtain the training sets for fitting and test sets for evaluating the surface's quality, we first carry out the electronic structure computation for the 39~401 geometries in the fitting set obtained in Ref.~\citenum{Sunaga2025JCP_PES}.
+To obtain the training sets for fitting and test sets for evaluating the surfaces' quality, we first carry out the electronic structure computation for the 39~401 geometries in the fitting set obtained in Ref.~\citenum{Sunaga2025JCP_PES}.
 The property surface of the $\alpha_{zz}$ component was unstable when we performed the fit using all the geometry points.
-Therefore, we extracted the nine geometries with the $|\alpha_{zz}|$ values exceeding 90~$e^2a^2_0E^{-1}_\mr{h}$; these points corresponded to largely distorted structures.
+Therefore, we extracted the nine geometries that showed negative eigenvalues during the linear response computation of polarizability; these points corresponded to largely distorted structures, and the $|\alpha_{zz}|$ values exceeded 90~$e^2a^2_0E^{-1}_\mr{h}$.
 In the end, we included 35~000 geometries in the training set, and the remaining 4~392 geometries formed the test set.
 These geometries were randomly extracted from the total 39~392 geometries, and three randomly extracted sets were tested.
 The qualities of these surfaces are summarized in Tables~\ref{tbl:RMSE_SM} and~\ref{tbl:MAPE_SM}.
-The key input parameters of MACE employed in the fitting are provided in Table I of the main text.
+The key input parameters of MACE employed in the fitting are provided in Table~1 of the main text.

-From the comparison between the developed property surfaces, SET1 is employed for the dipole moment surface, and SET3 is employed for the polarizability surface in the computation shown in the main text.
-However, a significant difference is not observed in the RMSE errors.
-It indicates that the results do not largely depend on how the geometry points are extracted from the geometry set of 39~401 points.
+Based on comparison of the developed property surfaces, SET1 is employed for the dipole moment surface, and SET3 is employed for the polarizability surface in the computation shown in the main text and in the following sections.
+However, no significant difference is observed in the RMSE errors of the different SETs.
+This observation suggests that the results are insensitive to precise manner the geometry points are extracted from the geometry set of 39~401 points.
 The accuracy of the dipole moment and polarizability surfaces obtained with SET1-3 is sufficient and comparable to that of the quantum-chemical computations.

+The dependence of the training results on hyperparameters is provided in Tables~\ref{tbl:RMSE_param} and \ref{tbl:MAPE_param}.
+Although slight improvement (\emph{i.e.,} the decrease of the RMSE and MAPE) is observed in the polarizability surface trained with $B=64$ and $\nu=4$ compared with those listed in Tables~\ref{tbl:RMSE_SM} and~\ref{tbl:MAPE_SM}, the parameter dependence is much smaller than the diagonal components at the equilibrium, ca. 20~$e^2a^2_0E^{-1}_\mr{h}$ (Table~2 of the main text).
+For the dipole moment surfaces, the parameters employed in (SET1) are the best choice among the parameters investigated in Tables~\ref{tbl:RMSE_SM} and~\ref{tbl:MAPE_SM}.

 The MACE program~\cite{Batatia2022_proc_MACE} at commit hash a8f2f6cd64e7 was used for the fitting of the property surfaces.